 (NCSL is not responsible for opinions for or against this or other state legislation or laws)

 - ACA provides options for smaller states to create multi-state or larger risk pools - adopted/excerpted from Frederick Pilot - June 19, 2013 -(c) Health insurance crisis

 Individual and small group health insurance markets will be the ultimate deciders of whether the Affordable Care Act’s market reforms and exchange marketplaces make coverage more affordable and valuable.
 Their experience over 2014 and 2015 will serve as a litmus test.

 A major determinant of premium affordability will be a state’s ability to create large and diverse pools of individuals and small employers that enable payers to spread risk.
-Beginning in January, 2014, the ACA establishes two pools: one comprised of individuals and families and another made up of small employers.
+Beginning in January, 2014, the ACA established two pools: one comprised of individuals and families and another made up of small employers.
 The size of those pools is naturally a function of a given state’s population and the heft of those pools has an impact on premiums.
 Large states like California have a natural advantage in creating sizable risk pools better able to spread out the cost of medical care.
 Accordingly, California has opted to leverage the market power of its population to actively negotiate with health plans over terms of coverage and rates for plans sold on its health exchange marketplace, Covered California.
 Smaller, less populated states, however, don’t have the law of large numbers on their side.

-The Affordable Care Act appears to recognize this circumstance and has built in mechanisms that would enable smaller states to create larger, more robust risk pools:
+The Affordable Care Act has built in mechanisms that would enable smaller states to create larger, more robust risk pools:

 Section 1312(c)(3) allows states to combine their individual and small employer markets into a single risk pool;